Music & concerts

 Things to do in Kansas

-This preserve in the Flint Hills protects one of the last large stretches of tallgrass prairie in the country.
-The National Park Service lists hiking trails, a historic ranch, and seasonal van tours to see bison on the range.
+This preserve in the Flint Hills protects one of the last large stretches of tallgrass prairie left in the country.
+You can hike the trails, tour a historic ranch, and ride seasonal van tours out to see the bison.

-The Flint Hills are a region of rolling grassland in eastern Kansas with scenic byways and small towns.
-The Nature Conservancy describes the area as a rare surviving piece of the North American prairie.
+The Flint Hills roll across eastern Kansas in open grassland, dotted with scenic byways and small towns.
+The Nature Conservancy calls this a rare surviving piece of the North American prairie.

 The Nature ConservancyWhat to know about Kansas